plamascus/emerogue/Moka_Changelog.md

 # CHANGELOG

+9/12/2024
+- Adjusted the potion brewing text position to fit 3 digits
+- Fixed potion cauldron not correctly reducing the berry amount during large batches of brewing

+8/12/2024
+- Fixed QoL settings not sticking (For real)
+- Walking over a bridge shouldn't spawn water pokemon now
+- Very minor fix on Waterfront0 map, you can't land on water while flying on certain tiles
+- Fixed the difficulty reward multiplier issue due to float fuckery.
+It should give you hard reward on 2.5, etc. as intended.
+Previously it only worked if you're way above the actual required multiplier

+7/12/2024
+- Added the chaining system for legends.
+Guaranteed shiny at 100 chain
+- Sylveon's evo is reverted back to simply know a fairy move, except it's working now lol
+- Fixed Soul heart giving the wrong mon spAtk up
+- Small fix when retrieving a shiny legendary.
+No more Xerneas the Shiny Xerneas ~~- Fixed the QoL settings not sticking?~~
+- Fixed Cursed body activating on substitute

 20/11/2024
 - Fixed a lil mistake I left in during debugging.
 Now taking legendary mon from Birch's lab isn't guaranteed to be cursed unless you're deep into the run
 - Tera orb will now recharge in victory lap, once per fight